-Figure 3.12 Net state agency administrative cost per \$100 of payroll, fiscal years 1997-2017 [1]
+Figure 3.12 Net state agency administrative cost per \$100 of payroll, fiscal years 1997-2018 [1]

 State agency

 Fiscal admin. cost per

 year \$100 of payroll

 1997 \$.039

-2014 .021

-2015 .020

 2016 .019

 2017 .020

+2018 .019

 1. Data from DLI, MWCIA and the Workers' Compensation Reinsurance Association.
 Includes costs of workers' compensation administrative functions in DLI, the Office of Administrative Hearings, the Workers' Compensation Court of Appeals and the Department of Commerce, as well as the state share of the cost of Minnesota's OSHA program, beyond what is paid from revenues other than the Special Compensation Fund assessment.
-Estimated as described in Appendix C. Data for 1996 is not readily available.
+Estimated as described in Appendix C.

-23 This percentage was calculated with techniques similar to those for Figure 2.3 to reduce the effects of annual fluctuations in system cost.
+25 This percentage was calculated with techniques similar to those for Figure 2.3 to reduce the effects of annual fluctuations in system cost.